Granada Hills Charter High School: Robotics

 The school's robotics team, The Robodox, participates in both the FIRST Robotics Competition (FRC) and in the VEX Robotics Competition (VRC).
 The team builds robots that compete in these competitions.
 Students are responsible for every step of construction, from designing and manufacturing to coding and CADing.
 The Robotics team also helps out the local community with its outreach programs, spreading the importance of STEM Education.
 In 2018, the Robodox won the VRC California State competition.
 In 2021 the FIRST robotics portion of the team competed in Tidal Tumble winning the competition with its two alliance members 4414 and 973 In addition, the team mastered the use of machines using them to create tons of parts this season leading to the team going undefeated for over 3 matches this season due to the revolutionary design choices.

 Marching Band & Color Guard

 In 2012, the Granada Hills Charter High School Marching Band was awarded a bronze medal at the 2012 SCSBOA Division 5A Field Show Championships.
 In 2016, the Highlander Band participated in the 2016 Bands of America St. George Regional Championships in St. George, Utah and was awarded and recognized as a SCSBOA 4A Finalist that year.

 Athletics

 Baseball

 Ryan Braun was a four-year letterman on the Granada Hills High School baseball team, and a three-year team captain and Most Valuable Player (MVP).
 In 2002, he batted .451 as a senior, with an OBP of .675, and broke the school record for career home runs with 25.

-Cross country

-The girls' varsity cross country team won the City League Championship in 2021.
-The boys' cross country teams in all three divisions--10th grade, junior varsity, and varsity--won the city championship from 1963-1973.